EmirYLMZ128/Morgifile-FirefoxExtension-Dashboard--Beta/readme.md

 The project consists of a Firefox extension, a locally running Python server, and a dashboard interface that visualizes and manages the collected data.

+Note: Some parts of the codebase and comments are currently written in Turkish.
+These will be gradually translated and improved as the project evolves.

 ---

 ## 🚀 Features